NJUPT-JunYin/MaSGAN/README.md

 # Readme

-## MaSGAN Model
+## 1. MaSGAN Model
-- •	The MaSGAN model adopts an encoder-decoder-encoder structure.
+•	The MaSGAN model adopts an encoder-decoder-encoder structure.
 The primary encoder learns the distribution of normal samples, while the secondary encoder reduces the dimension of generated samples for anomaly detection.
->Developed in Java based on the Android Studio platform, Windows 10.

-### System operating environment：
->The simulation program runs on Android emulators.
-For optimal performance, the Android version should be Android 6.0 or higher.
+•	It incorporates channel and frequency attention mechanisms in the convolutional block to enhance feature extraction capabilities.

+•	During training, only normal samples are used, enabling the model to reconstruct normal sounds accurately and identify abnormal samples based on reconstruction errors.

+•	The specific code of the MaSGAN model is in the masgan.py file.

+## 2. LLSTM-MaSGAN Model
+•	The LLSTM-MaSGAN model extends the MaSGAN model by integrating an improved linear long short-term memory network (LLSTM).

+•	The LLSTM unit is designed to capture and analyze the temporal features of sound data, which is crucial for handling the dynamic changes in machine sound characteristics over time.

+•	The specific code of the LLSTM-MaSGAN model is in the llstmmasgan.py file.

-### System operation instructions：
+## 3. System operation instructions：

-#### Running the Simulation Program on a PC:
->Setting up the Emulator:
->* In Android Studio on your PC, set up a suitable Android emulator (virtual device) that meets the required specifications (Android 6.0 or higher).
-This emulator will serve as the environment for running the simulation program.

->Running in the Emulator:
->* Install the simulation app on the emulator.
->* Launch the app within the emulator by clicking its icon.

->Executing Simulation of Different Approaches:
->* Click the relevant buttons within the app interface to execute corresponding approaches.
->* The app will display simulation parameters and results on the emulator screen, allowing you to observe the performance of different collaborative recovery process.

->Observing Simulation Results:
->* The simulation app will showcase relevant metrics such as frame rate, bit rate and decoding rate directly within the app interface.
+•	PyTorch

+## 4. Dataset
+The code is designed to work with the MIMII Dataset.
+The dataset contains normal and abnormal sound clips from five types of industrial equipment (Fan, Gearbox, Pump, Slider rail, and Valve).
+The abnormal sounds were collected by damaging the machines, and background noise was added to simulate realistic environments.

+## 5.Other  improvable modules
+The Vision Transformer that can be added to the model and the TSM module for processing spatial information are in the vit.py and TSM.py files respectively.